 By now, you may think a disconnected workforce is just the nature of remote work, and we have to accept it, but that’s not true.
-Buffer, GitLab, Zapier, and so many other fully remote companies have proved that one can cultivate social connections in a remote team and build a great culture.
+Buffer, GitLab, Zapier, and so many other remote-first companies have proved that one can cultivate social connections in a remote team and build a great culture.

 “It’s some of the strongest culture I’ve seen, and we’re not in an office.” - Julia Cummings from Buffer